prmello/sync_files/README.md

 # sync_files
-Shell script for sync files between servers in a active/passive cluster environment.
+Shell script for sync files between linux servers in a active/passive cluster environment.

+# Requiriments
+- Rsync 3 or later

+This script don't use password authentication, please configure the keys on know_hosts in the servers.

 # Usage
 Place all files in: